Adrenal Fatigue & Weight Gain - What You Need to Know

 However, if you’re experiencing more severe adrenal fatigue symptoms, it’s better to let yourself rest.

-Once you feel better you can start gradually incorporating some light exercises and take it off from there.
+Once you feel better you can start gradually incorporating some light exercises.
+Here's a guide of the best adrenal fatigue exercises you can start with.

 Adrenal fatigue symptoms can knock you off balance, make you feel unproductive and prone to weight gain.